Gelao people

-They number approximately 438,200 and are mainly located in Gelao autonomous counties in western part of Guizhou, such as Wuchuan Gelao and Miao Autonomous County and Daozhen Gelao and Miao Autonomous County in Zunyi.
+They number approximately 677,521 and are mainly located in Gelao autonomous counties in the western part of Guizhou, such as Wuchuan Gelao and Miao Autonomous County and Daozhen Gelao and Miao Autonomous County in Zunyi.
 They are also found in Liupanshui, Anshun, Dafang, and Bijie.
 Some live in western Guangxi (Longlin Various Nationalities Autonomous County), southeastern Yunnan and southern Sichuan.
 The main religion practiced is Taoism with a small but significant Buddhist minority.

 History

-The Gelao people are often considered to be the aboriginal inhabitants of Guizhou.
+The Gelao people are often considered to be the indigenous inhabitants of Guizhou.
 The ancestors of the Gelao were the Rau peoples, who made up the population of ancient Yelang.

 Language

 The Gelao languages belong to the Kra–Dai language family.
 Today, only a small minority of the Gelao still speak this language.
 Since the various Gelao dialects differ greatly from each other, Mandarin has been used as a lingua franca and is now the main language spoken by Gelaos.
 Hmong, Nuosu, and Bouyei are also used.